-- Food and Beverage Industry
+1. Food and Beverage

 Professor Russo and his team performed experiments for the advertising of an Italian winery, with posters and advertising messages with a female model next to some bottles.
 In one version, she looks towards the viewer and in another, she looks towards the bottles.
 They reached a conclusion that in the second ad, she guides the attention of the viewers more towards the product.
-Thus, it helped the brand to fine tune its advertising campaign and messages.
+Thus, it helped the brand to fine-tune its advertising campaign and messages.

 The Hawai’s Tourism Authority has partnered with Expedia Media Solutions to come up with a video ‘Discover your Aloha’.
-Rather than show mere lush green landscapes, the campaign measures viewers’ facial expressions through their webcams as they watch and then offers them a personalized tourism package.
+Rather than show mere lush green landscapes, the campaign measures viewers’ facial expressions through their webcams as they watch and then offer them a personalized tourism package.

 Researchers at the University of Split have studied the neuromarketing potential for tourist destination brand positioning.
 In a study by Dr. Boz on tourism pricing strategy, it was observed that people paid more attention to discount rates than reduced price.
 So, in the advertisement campaign, mentioning the discount percent, say 25% would be more effective than mentioning ₹ 2000 rupees off for a ₹8000 package, although both mean the same.

-- Automobile Industry
+3. Automobile Industry

 They realized that a portion of the temporal lobe called fusiform facial recognition that enabled facial recognition was highly active for certain cars.
 They hypothesized that the main reason behind the sales of BMW’s Mini Cooper was, at least, subconsciously, its adorable design.
 The study also highlighted that the subjects were fascinated to Ferrari 360 Modena and BMW Z8 due their association with social status and wealth.